Thessaloniki Metro: Final proposal

-Network
+Construction

 Line 1 (Base Project)

 What is known as the Base Project (Βασικό Έργο) began in 2003, when Attiko Metro and the Greek government agreed to cooperate on a public works project Government support was instrumental, since lack of government support for the 1988 proposal was the primary reason it had failed.
 The project issued a request for tender in 2004–2005, and the successful Greco-Italian consortium (which included AnsaldoBreda) began construction in late June 2006.
 An alternate consortium, Macedonian Metro (Μακεδονικό Μετρό), was barred by the European Court of Justice from participating in the tender because it changed its composition after the tender proceedings began (violating EU law).

 The project was budgeted at €1.05 billion ($ billion), with 25 percent funding from the Greek government and 75 percent funded by loans from the European Investment Bank and the European Regional Development Fund.
 The latest available Attiko Metro financial data put the official estimated cost at €1.28 billion ($ billion).
 An April 2019 update raised the estimated cost to €1.62 billion ($ billion).
 Line 1 runs within the municipality of Thessaloniki, the core of the Thessaloniki urban area, calling at 13 stations.